Are Purple Eyes Real? Facts and Fiction Around Violet Eyes

 Myths Around Purple Eyes

 Perhaps because theyâre so unusual and have a mystical look to them, purple eyes have given rise to a couple of different myths.
+There are legends that suggest people with purple eyes are limited in number worldwide to about 600 individuals.

 Elizabeth Taylorâs Eyes

 For those too young to remember, Elizabeth Taylor was a beautiful movie star.
 In her heyday from the 1950s to the 1970s â long before colored contact lenses were available â she was famous for her supposedly violet eyes.
+Taylorâs eyes were actually very dark blue, but with clever makeup and accessories, she was able to convince the world her eyes were violet.

 Alexandriaâs Genesis